Signs of subsidence

 - Keep up with regular maintenance of pipes and drainage systems to make sure there are no breaks or leaks.

-- If you’re thinking of buying a house and have any suspicion of subsidence, commission a RICS Home Buyer’s Report.
+- If you’re thinking of buying a house and have any suspicion of subsidence, commission a RICS Home Buyer’s Report and/or a RICS Building Survey.

 What’s the difference between subsidence, settlement and heave?